 Zion City was a utopian religious community founded in July 1901 by John Alexander Dowie, an evangelical minister and pioneer of Pentecostalism in the United States.
 Dowie emigrated from Australia in 1888, and eventually settled in Chicago where, in 1893, he established a ministry near the World’s Columbian Exposition.
 Central to Dowie’s ministry was the practice of faith healing, and it proved enormously popular.
 He soon formed a publishing company to issue his sizable output of periodicals, books, and pamphlets.
 In 1896 he began planning a utopian religious community, to be named Zion City, which would serve as a refuge from the many social problems troubling American cities at the time, the same problems attracting the attention of contemporary Progressive Era reformers.
 Whereas most Progressive Era reformers viewed these problems as evidence of social, economic, and political dysfunction, Dowie saw them as evidence of religious and moral decay.
-He believed that only complete subordination to religious authority could solve the problems of modernity, and Zion City was planned as a modern day church-state, or theocracy, which is why the town’s first newspaper was called the Zion City Theocrat.
+He believed that only complete subordination to religious authority could solve the problems of modernity, and Zion City was planned as a modern day church-state, or theocracy, which is why the newspaper was called the Zion City Theocrat.

 The Theocrat was actually the creation of Dowie’s successor, Wilbur Glenn Voliva, who replaced Dowie as church leader after Dowie became embroiled in a massive scandal over his mismanagement of Zion City finances.
 Despite Dowie’s disgrace, Voliva continued running the town according to Dowie’s religious program, with faith healing as its centerpiece.
 Voliva also continued Dowie’s prohibitions against smoking, drinking, dancing, theater, modern medicine, and the consumption of pork.
 Although Dowie died seven years before the Theocrat began publication, his name, words, and image appeared regularly in the newspaper throughout its entire run.